stratosphereips/zeek_anomaly_detector/README.md

 # zeek_anomaly_detector

 An anomaly detector for conn.log files of zeek/bro.
-It uses brothon to load the file, and pyod models.
-Its completely automated, so you can just give the file and will ouput the anomalous flows.
+It uses Zeek Analysis Tools (ZAT) to load the file, and pyod models.
+It is completely automated, so you can just give the file and will ouput the anomalous flows.
 By default uses the PCA model.

 ## Dependencies

 Please install the following dependencies:
-- brothon: The BroThon package supports the ingestion, processing, and analysis of Bro IDS data with Python.
+- zat: The ZAT Python package supports the processing and analysis of Zeek data with Pandas, scikit-learn, and Spark.
 - pyod: PyOD is a comprehensive and scalable Python toolkit for detecting outlying objects in multivariate data.

-Install with pip: `pip install brothon pyod`
+Install with pip: `pip install zat pyod`

 ## Usage
 ```